Corticosteroids are potent drugs used to reduce inflammation in the body's tissues.

 Corticosteroid injections can treat a variety of skeletal, muscular, and spinal conditions.

-Some of these injections can be performed by your health care provider during a routine
+Some of these injections can be done by your healthcare provider during a routine

 Here are some of their most common uses: